 Danae got up, selected a lure, and grabbed a pole.
 “I’ll use this one.
 Maybe we’ll get lucky.”

 The girls fished on and off for most of the day, but only had a few bites.
 Danae almost had a good-sized catfish, but the line broke, and she lost the lure.
-They stopped for lunch as the sun was overhead, and retreated to under the tree when it got unbearably warm.
+They stopped for lunch as the sun was overhead, and retreated beneath the tree when it got unbearably warm.
 Darcey took her shirt off and had just her swimsuit on under it, and a realization hit Danae: She had forgotten her swimsuit!

 “It’s liberating!”
 Danae yelled, splashing around, laughing.